story-ai/story-ai.github.io/index.md

         - We all have a unique learning style.
         - Story teaches in your style.
       subtitle: >-
-        Learn more effectively with advanced learning technology that learns how you learn.
+        Study more effectively with advanced learning technology that learns how you learn.
 Story courses are uniquely created to match your learning style.
       buttons:
-        - text: Free Trial
+        - text: Register now
           filled: false
       image:
       backgroundImage: /img/bg-01.png